Climatik-Project/Climatik-Project/README.md

 ### 3.1 Functionality

 - Reads the power capping CRD to obtain the power capping limit and Prometheus parameters.
-- Configures the referenced KEDA `ScaleObject` to scale the LLM inference service deployment based on the power consumption metrics provided by Kepler.
+- Configures the referenced KEDA `ScaledObject` to scale the LLM inference service deployment based on the power consumption metrics provided by Kepler.
 - Continuously monitors the power consumption metrics and adjusts the scaling configuration if necessary.